Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Brewers' 4.08 team ERA ranks 13th among all league pitching staffs.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the right-hander tossed five innings, surrendering four earned runs while allowing five hits.
+- The right-hander's most recent time out was on Saturday against the Pittsburgh Pirates, when he threw six innings, surrendering two earned runs while allowing just one hit.

-- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .236 against him.
+- The 32-year-old has amassed an ERA of 1.78, with 5.9 strikeouts per nine innings, in five games this season.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.